 The most crucial factor to consider depends on your specific needs.
 To make your decision, weigh up your priorities in terms of portability, size, storage capacity, power options, battery life, use cases, and additional features.

 Considering the factors we’ve covered above, you should be well-equipped to decide what portable refrigerator is best for you!
-These factors can help guide your decision and allow you to prioritize what matters most.
+These factors can help guide your decision and allow you to prioritise what matters most.

 The EcoFlow GLACIER Portable Refrigerator offers exceptional portability, versatility, and functionality.